BartoszMietlicki/aniagotuje-recipes-scraper/README.md

 ## Ethics & legality of scraping
 This is a **student/educational** project.
 Please use it responsibly:
-- respect the site’s Terms of Service and guidance in `robots.txt`,
+- respect the site’s Terms of Service,
 - avoid overloading the server (reasonable request rate),
 - comply with copyright and database rights.